UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 ### `root/cyrususers`

 This file contains users and passwords for the cyrus environment.
 A user `cyrus` is needed for configuration (it gets no mailbox), `mailbox` receives mails (it is not really in use).
 Other users get mailboxes and a password (stored with `saslpasswd2`) so they can access their mailbox with IMAP and POP3.
+They can also install `sieve` scripts.

 Apply `chmod 600 root/cyrususers` to that file.